“Totally indulgent hideaway hotel with sweeping views over a tea estate and lake, just 15 minutes from the beach”

 - Bicycles Available

 The air-conditioned suites are spread among several free-standing pavilions in the garden, ensuring maximum privacy.
-The airy interiors are beautifully designed, with canopied beds, daybeds built into window bays, and pillow-strewn rattan couches for lounging about on and enjoying the views.
+Interiors are beautifully designed, with canopied beds, daybeds built into window bays, and pillow-strewn rattan couches for lounging about on and enjoying the views.

-The largest suite is Peacock, with windows right around to maximise the vistas.
-Its large bedroom is furnished with a kingsize four-poster bed and there's a romantic private courtyard with sun beds.
-There are 2 ensuite bathrooms, each with an outdoor shower.
-Almost as vast, and with the added luxury of a private swimming pool, is the Dubu Suite.
+The finest, with the added luxury of a private swimming pool, is the Honeymoon Villa.
 It sits inside a beautiful (if unusual) Javanese-style house set away from the other suites, with timbered walls, an ornately carved ceiling and 2 outdoor bathrooms.
+Similarly luxe are the secluded Plantation Suites, which have private pools and a lawn area.

-Located on a lower terraced level beyond the swimming pool, the Garden Suite and Tea Suite are more traditional in style than the other rooms.
-The Garden Suite is furnished with a four-poster double bed while the Tea Suite has twin four-posters.
-Both have ensuite bathrooms with twin basins and open-air showers, and share a veranda where you can relax or dine in total tranquility.
+Located on a lower terraced level beyond the swimming pool, the Plantation Suites are more traditional in style than the other rooms.
+We loved the four-poster beds, and open-air shower bathrooms, and the rooms share a veranda where you can relax or dine in total tranquility.

 All rooms have WiFi, iPod docks and lovely shower gels, body lotions, conditioners and moisturisers.
-The Dubu Suite also has a TV and DVD player, and this and the Peacock Suite have minibars.
+The Honeymoon Villa also has a TV and DVD player.

 - Air conditioning